Know where you stand in the OPM pipeline.

 The Limbo Kit · $19

-Letter templates, the phone-tree decoded, the congressional-inquiry lane, the annuity-verification workbook, and the COAP two-track playbook — everything we’d hand a friend stuck at Week 23.
+Letter templates, the phone-tree decoded, the congressional-inquiry lane, the annuity-verification worksheet, and the COAP two-track playbook — everything we’d hand a friend stuck at Week 23.
 It ships with the tracker at launch.

 Before you start